sumwale/mprsync/README.md

 ## Installation

-Download and copy the bash script somewhere in your PATH.
-In current Linux distributions you can put it in `~/.local/bin` which should be in `$PATH`.
+Download and copy the [mprsync.sh](mprsync.sh?raw=true) script somewhere in your PATH.
+In current Linux distributions a good place is `~/.local/bin` which should be in `$PATH`.
+Then provide execute permission to the script (`chmod +x mprsync.sh`).

 ## Usage

-None of the additional options added by mprsync.sh script conflict with rsync options, so you can just mix match the two as required.
+None of the additional options added by `mprsync.sh` script conflict with rsync options, so you can just mix match the two as required.
 The `--usage` option details the additional options: